gopalatejaswi/Docker-aws-cloud-infra-pipeline/README.md

 #### Option A: **Using AWS Console**
 1. Go to **EKS > Clusters > Create Cluster**
-2. Choose name, role, networking settings
+2. Choose name, role, and networking settings
 3. Create a Node Group (EC2 worker nodes)

 #### Option B: **Using `eksctl` (faster)**